 About this Website

-One afternoon early in 2003, I had lunch in Washington, DC, with my friend Michael, who owns a story-based marketing company called Thirsty Fish.
-He does not dance tango, but had dropped by one of my milongas (tango parties) the night before, at which I had been playing alternate sets of traditional tango and sets of non-Argentine songs.
+One afternoon early in 2003, I had lunch in Washington, DC, with a friend who, at that time, owned a story-based marketing company called Thirsty Fish.
+He did not dance tango, but had dropped by one of my milongas (tango parties) the night before, at which I had been playing alternate sets of traditional tango and sets of non-Argentine songs.

 I spent some time researching neo tango and found no reference to such a phrase.
 A few weeks later I created this website to share non-traditional songs with whomever wanted them, hoping to spark more exchanging of music amongst dancers everywhere.
 I wrote an article titled "The Rise of Neo Tango Music" and created an interactive forum (no longer online) where others could contribute songs.
 Soon, I began to recieve email from dancers around the world who were also playing alternative songs or were running alternative milongas, the forum grew, and my own DJ list doubled and tripled in size.